VVUZA

 What is a tender?
 A plain-language guide

-Most public tenders require you to be registered on the Central Supplier Database (CSD), have a valid tax clearance, and — for construction — a CIDB grading.
-We cover each of those in the other guides.
+Almost every public tender expects you to be on the Central Supplier Database, to hold a valid tax compliance status, and, for construction work, a CIDB grading.
+The other guides cover each of those.

-Ready to look?
-Browse open tenders by sector or province — it's free and you don't need an account.
+Want to look around first?
+Browse open tenders by sector or province.
+It's free and you don't need an account.

 Ready to find tenders?